Last Updated on 30/08/2025

 Bot traffic refers to any non-human traffic to a website or application.
 It is frequently associated with negativity, although it isn’t always bad; it all depends on the bots’ intent.

-Some bots are required for useful services like search engines and digital assistants (e.g., Siri and Alexa).
+Some bots are necessary for useful services, such as search engines and digital assistants (e.g., Siri and Alexa).
 Most firms accept these types of bots on their websites.

-It is thought to make up more than 40% of all Internet traffic, with malevolent bots accounting for a sizable chunk of that.
+It is estimated to account for more than 40% of all Internet traffic, with malevolent bots comprising a significant portion of that.
 This is why so many firms are seeking strategies to limit bot activity on their websites.

 Good Bot Vs Bad Bot